 The Byron E. Kee Hall houses a comprehensive array of services and educational support activities to assist students as they pursue their educational careers.
-Departments and activities located in Kee Hall include Admissions, Advising and Enrollment Services; Registration/Student Records; Financial Aid; Disability Support Services, Career Services, Institutional Advancement, and the Foundation Office.
+Departments and activities located in Kee Hall include Admissions, Recruitment and Gateway Services; Registration/Student Records; Financial Aid; Disability Support Services, Career Services, Institutional Advancement, and the Foundation Office.
 Support offered in Kee Hall include registration, assessment, tutoring, academic advising, personal counseling, along with support courses in reading, writing, and college survival skills.

 The Health Sciences Center contains classrooms, a lecture hall, laboratories, faculty offices, and the Health Sciences Division.